 If you are need to avoid taking some medication too soon after you ahve taken food, which is often the case with some thyroid medications, heart medications, or osteoporosis medications, then try Intrepid Pillbox with the technique described above.

 And if you try it, please do let us know whether or not it worked for you!
 We always love getting feedback, quetions, and comments from folks who use Intrepid Pillbox, or even anyone just thinking about using it.
-You can always email us (you’ll find an email link on the page header and footer), or drop us a comment below.
+Please email us (you’ll find an email link on the page header and footer).
 Thanks!

 Here at Intrepid Wellbeing we prefer to source information from high quality, academically rigorous sources.
 These are the references we used to develop this article: